Effects and Consequences of Reading a Book a Week

 I will later share my thoughts, emotions and relief about listening to audiobook(s) ten hours a day.
 The feelings I had after doing it seven days straight was resurrecting.
 Maybe resurrecting was too gentle as a word to describe excitement, contentment and exhaustion.
 I will break it down for you in the upcoming days.

 Eye Opening Experience

-Literally and metaphorically.
-First of all, I sometimes have hard times to keep my eyes open because of the discipline of reading a book within a certain amount of time and tiredness is never going to be factor for me to give up on the goal.
-But the aversion is only temporary.
-The most appealing experience comes from the self-awareness of a person’s self-recognized ignorance and the amplitude of the versality of the flowing rock we are living on.
+First of all, I sometimes have hard times to keep my eyes open because of the discipline of reading a book within a certain amount of time, and tiredness is never going to be a factor for me to give up.
+The aversion is only temporary.
+The most appealing experience comes from the self-awareness of a person’s self-recognition of ignorance and the amplitude of the versality of the flowing rock we are living on.

 For the record, I’d like to share a list of my “eccentric-doings” with you that I have written down for experiments of “living on the other side”:

 - put on socks in different order